 SoapBox Snap is a free and open source PC-based automation platform.
 It includes a ladder logic editor and a “soft” runtime right out of the box.
 The ladder editor includes standard instructions like contacts, coils, timers, counters, rising edge and falling edge, and set/reset instructions.
 The soft runtime comes with drivers for Phidgets I/O devices that plug right into your USB port.
-SoapBox Snap also comes with an Arduino Runtime, which means you can download your ladder logic programs to an Arduino (UNO or Nano board) and even do online debugging and forcing.
+SoapBox Snap also comes with an Arduino Runtime, which means you can download your ladder logic programs to an Arduino (UNO, Nano or Mega board) and even do online debugging and forcing.

 Snap actually stands for “Snap is Not a PLC”.
 It’s not for industrial use.
 It’s targeted at the DIY “maker” culture.
 If you’re familiar with ladder logic in your day job (or you have any kind of electrical background) and you want to include automation in your personal or academic projects, SoapBox Snap is built for you.

 SoapBox Snap is designed to be modified and extended.
 In addition to being released under the GPL open source license, the application has many extension points where .NET programmers can add new features.
 The main extension points are:

 - You can add new ladder logic instructions